Single Embryo Transfer (SET)

 The last thirty years have seen a dramatic increase in the incidence of twin and triplet pregnancies in the United States.
 Fertility doctors have been largely responsible.
 One in thirty infants born in 2009 were twins, double the twin birth rate 30 years before.

 The serious risks of triplet pregnancies are generally well understood.
 Most people, however, believe that twins do great.
-Surprisingly, 25% of twins require neonatal intensive care hospitalization, and the risk of cerebral palsy and even death are higher for twins compared to a single baby.
+Surprisingly, 25% of twins require neonatal intensive care hospitalization, and the risk of cerebral palsy and even death are higher for twins than a single baby.
 SET helps eliminate these issues by only implanting one healthy embryo at a time.